MiguelOliveira63/MiguelOliveira63/README.md

-# ⚡Miguel Oliveira
+# 🛹Miguel Oliveira

 **`Junior Software Enginner`**

-Ola O meu nome é miguel, estudante de Engenharia Informática no IPVC.
+Ola o meu nome é iguel, estudante de Engenharia Informática no IPVC.
 <!--
 **MiguelOliveira63/MiguelOliveira63** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.